-This project employed a total of 37 creatives and was comprised of 62% BIPOC, including 2 trans womxn.
-In addition to this full-length feature film, Vanguard Culture facilitated dozens of conversations about the themes of the film with some of San Diego’s most notable creatives in dance, theatre, opera, puppetry, visual arts, and more.
-We are so grateful to our producing partners for their support!
-All of this great content can be found on our YouTube page below!
+The History of Joy was produced by Vanguard Culture, a 501(c)3 nonprofit dedicated to advancing San Diego’s creative industry workforce.
+This project employed a total of 37 creatives and was comprised of 62% BIPOC (Black & Indigenous People of Color), including 2 trans womxn.
+In addition to this full-length feature film, Vanguard Culture partnered with 22 arts organizations and facilitated dozens of conversations about the themes of the film with some of San Diego’s most notable creatives in dance, theatre, opera, puppetry, visual arts, and more.

 ABOUT THE SCREENWRITER: Gill Sotu is a navy veteran, a multi-faceted poet, playwright, musician, DJ, and performing artist.
 He is a two time Grand Slam Poetry Champion, two time RAW Performing artist of the year, and a three time TEDx San Diego presenter.
 Currently, he is a teaching artist and a commissioned playwright with The Old Globe Theatre, a program director and teaching artist with Intrepid Theatre, Creative Director for TEDx San Diego, as well as the Artist In Residence at Makers Church.
 He has been commissioned to produce original pieces for leading arts and community organizations such as: The San Diego Symphony, The Unity Way of San Diego County, Feeding America, SD Fringe Fest, and the San Diego Opera to name a few.

 With additional support by Jack Lampl.